Russia – Ukraine war updates: daily briefings as of July 26, 2020

-(1) Russian hybrid forces launched 15 attacks, in the war zone in eastern Ukraine for the last day.
+(1) Russian hybrid forces launched 3 attacks, in the war zone in eastern Ukraine during the last day.

-(2) Russian hybrid forces launched attacks in the North and East areas with the use of forbidden 120-mm and 82-mm mortar launchers as well as small arms.
-In particular, the enemy opened fire in Krymske, Prychepylivka, Troytske, Popasna, Novozvanivka, Novooleksandrivka, Orykhove, Avdyivka, Nevelske, Lebedynske, Opytne and Vodyane.
+(2) Russian hybrid forces violated casefire regime in North and East area with the following types of weaponry:

 (3) No info on Russian hybrid forces losses for the lasy 24 hours.